 If some of the Omaha relatives also came for Christmas, Mom would bring along her matching set of silverware.
 I liked the heft of the hollow-handled knives, the curviness of the sugar spoon.

 I was blessed to have Grandma Leora for 42 Christmases.
 She died at the age of 97, still living in her own little home.
 One day Mom handed me Grandma’s familiar silverware box.

 “I wanted you to have these,” she said.
 “Gloria can have my set someday.
 You know, we bought these together when you were little and Gloria was just a baby.”

 I had never heard this story before.
 I knew that Mom and Dad had married during the war, and that he was an Air Corps pilot. . . .who could hardly wait to get back to an Iowa farm when the war was over.

 And that by 1946, Mom was a farm wife who had lost three brothers during the war, mothering a toddler and a new baby, and cooking–without electricity at first–for a hired man twice a day.

-She told me for the first time how she’d longed for pretty silver plate instead of stainless steel, which in those day was crude and rough to use.
+She told me for the first time how she’d longed for pretty silverplate instead of stainless steel, which in those days was crude and rough to use.
 She asked Dad to let her know when he thought they could afford a set of silverware for twelve.